Dawichi/webApps/README.md

 # webApps
-Random attempts of different web applications
+Random attempts of different web applications.

-  This is a personal repository where upload my web projects Made in HTML/CSS/JS/PHP
+  This is a personal repository where upload my web projects.
+  Made in HTML/CSS/JS/PHP.